buttahtoast/helmize/hugo/content/documentation/configuration/conditions.md

 It's possible to give specific data with a condition.
 The data for the condition is then available for all files matching this condition and will be preserved for files which are rendered after this condition applied.

-Conditions are validated before the file lookup happens.
+**Conditions are validated before the file lookup happens.
+Therefor all resulting data from conditions is available for each file, no matter the order of the files or conditions.**

 ---